Crucible curse

 The "Crucible curse" (also known as "The curse of the Crucible") is a quip in professional snooker, referring to the fact that no first-time winner of the World Snooker Championship has retained the title since the tournament moved to Sheffield's Crucible Theatre in 1977.
-Beginning with the 1979 champion Terry Griffiths, who lost in the second round of the 1980 event, 20 first-time world champions have failed to defend their titles, although Joe Johnson and Ken Doherty made it to the final the year after their maiden victories.
-Most recently, the 2024 champion Kyren Wilson lost in the first round of the 2025 World Snooker Championship.
-Zhao Xintong, first-time winner of the 2025 event, can attempt to break the Curse in the 2026.
+Beginning with the 1979 champion Terry Griffiths, who lost in the second round of the 1980 event, 21 first-time world champions have failed to defend their titles, although Joe Johnson and Ken Doherty made it to the final the year after their maiden victories.
+Most recently, the 2025 champion Zhao Xintong lost in the quarter-finals of the 2026 World Snooker Championship.
+Wu Yize, first-time winner at the 2026 event, can attempt to break the Curse in the 2027 championship.

 Several world champions successfully defended their first title in the pre-Crucible era; the last to do so was John Pulman in 1964.